websights

 Note that the symmetry assumption does apply to analyses where the vehicle is traveling in a straight line with no crosswind.
 For crosswind analyses or cornering situations where the flow is oblique relative to the vehicle, a full vehicle analysis is required.

 The first step for this simulation is the creation of the fluid region.
 This will be the flow domain that will be used for the external aerodynamic analysis.
 For the incompressible analysis type, only the fluid region is used.
-The SimScale ‘Edit in CAD mode’ is used to generate the flow region around the geometry that was imported.
+A draft of the original model is created by clicking ‘Edit a copy’ to generate the flow region around the geometry that was imported.
 Eventually, the geometry of the car will be discarded, so only the flow region remains.
-To enter the CAD mode click on the following icon:
+Clicking on the following icon will allow you to create a draft of the chosen model, and you’ll be able to perform several CAD operations within the same user interface.

-Figure 4: Clicking on this button will redirect you to the CAD mode interface.
+Figure 4: Clicking on this button will create a draft of the original to edit.

 The External option is used to create the flow region around the model.
 Select ‘External’ next to Create, at the top left of the interface.